AmziLS/AmziProlog/README.md

 For building the whole system, see the `/make` subdirectory.
 There are [detailed building instructions for Windows](Windows%20compilation%20instructions.md).

 Individual components can be built using the make files in each subdirectory.
 It is also possible to load the .sln files in Visual Studio for debugging.
-Make sure that you have set up the environment variables correctly (see `/bin/amzi_vars_winXX.bat`).
+Make sure to adapt `bin/amzi_vars_win32.bat` and `bin/amzi_vars_win64.bat` to match the installation paths of the installed dependencies (only necessary when using MySQL, Visual Studio, or Java).

 ## Releases